noellejwjw/Machine-Learning-Project/README.md

 - Pedestrian waiting-time monitoring
 - Vehicle queue and waiting-time monitoring
 - Reinforcement learning model training and evaluation
-- Comparison of DQN, A2C, PPO, and QR-DQN
+- Comparison of DQN, A2C, PPO and QR-DQN
 - Training reward and learning stability visualization
 - Hyperparameter evaluation for QR-DQN
 - GUI-based simulation testing